 Open to all people 18 and over (under 18 if accompanied by a parent or older friend and with parental consent).
 As space is limited, reservations must be made in advance, including payment in full.
 When cancellations are made less than one week before the workshop, the contribution may be used for a subsequent workshop, but cannot be refunded.
 Assume you are accepted unless you hear to the contrary.
 Reservation Form.

 The Center can provide overnight accommodations for a nominal fee if arrangements are made in advance.
 Please Note that the Zen Center is a place of spiritual practice with a focus of silent meditation and introspection.
 With that in mind, all rooms are single occupancy.
 Couples do not share bedrooms.

 Loose-fitting clothing is ideal.
 Skirts should be both long and full enough to sit with the legs crossed; pants should be quite loose.
 Best not to wear jeans.
 Please do not wear shorts or sleeveless shirts.

 Instructor, Roshi Sunyana Graef

 Roshi Graef is the founder and teacher of the Vermont Zen Center.
-She began training in Zen in 1969 at the Rochester Zen Center in Rochester, NY.
+She began training in Zen in 1969 at the Rochester Zen Center in New York.
 She was ordained as a Zen Buddhist priest in 1986 and sanctioned as the Dharma Heir of Roshi Philip Kapleau in 1987.
 Roshi Graef also teaches at the Casa Zen de Costa Rica in Santo Tomas.